romankierzkowski/langner/README.md

 ...
 ```

-The following rule contains two variables. **The actions are executed only if, each condition in the rule is fullfilled.** In the given example the rule might be read:
+The following rule contains two variables. **The actions are executed only if, each condition in the rule is fulfilled.** In the given example the rule might be read:

-*For each object x and for each object y, that x is a female and y is a male and x and y have the same score, print the copule to the console.*
+*For each object x and for each object y, that x is a female and y is a male and x and y have the same score, print the couple names to the console.*

 ### Creating and Removing Objects from GOS ###